 In this article, we will cover some of the ways that an inventory tracking system can simplify business processes and make warehouse workers’ jobs more streamlined and comprehensible.

-Having inventory in multiple warehouses and retail stores pose a complicated logistical challenge.
-How can you tell how many items you have at each location, when you need to order more, and if it is a good idea to transfer some from one location to another?
-Attempting to do this all manually will likely lead to inefficiency, shortages, overstocks, and all sorts of other problems.
+Having inventory in multiple warehouses and retail stores can create logistical challenges.
+How can you tell the quantities of items you have at each location, when you need to order more, and if it is a good idea to transfer some inventory from one location to another?
+Attempting to do this all manually will likely lead to inefficiency, shortages, overstocks, and errors.

 If you have both an accounting solution and an inventory tracking solution, you probably know what a hassle it can be to have to add the same information twice.
 For example, when a customer purchases an item from you, you will have to not only update your inventory quantity, but also your general ledger to reflect the sale.
-You will also most likely need to generate an invoice and packing list to include with the item if you are shipping it to the customer.
+You will also most likely need to generate an invoice and packing list to include with the shipment.
 Incoming orders will also need to be reflected in your inventory and financial records.
-QuickBooks is a popular accounting solution for small businesses.
-If you attempt to manually update QuickBooks and your inventory tracking solution, you will run the risk of accidentally typing the wrong thing into at least one of them.
+If you attempt to manually update your accounting software, like QuickBooks, and your inventory tracking solution separately, you will run the risk of accidentally typing the wrong thing into at least one of them.
 Double data entry is a source of many problems.

-It is a much better idea to integrate the two solutions together so that after a sales order comes in, the information gets automatically passed on to QuickBooks on a scheduled basis.
+When your two platforms are integrated, however, the transaction details need only to be entered once.
+For example, when a sales order comes in, the information gets automatically passed on to QuickBooks via your inventory system.
 That way, your inventory and accounting records will match up with each other, and the dangers of double inventory data entry will be virtually eliminated.
-And your employees are empowered to make better use of their time now that they are not tied down to a computer doing tedious tasks.
+Your employees are empowered to make better use of their time now that they are not tied down to a computer doing tedious tasks.

-Warehouse workers are often held back by the fact that they do not have the right tools at their disposal to accomplish all of the tasks that they would otherwise be able to do.
-A single warehouse worker might have to spend a lot of time performing individual picks or multiple workers could be sent out to do jobs that could be better handled with the aid of tools, such as batch picks and barcode scanners.
+Warehouse workers are often held back by having limited tools at their disposal.
+A single warehouse worker might have to spend a lot of time performing a long list of individual picks that could be better handled with the aid of tools, such as batch picks and barcode scanners.

 Carrying costs are the expenses incurred by storing various items in a warehouse.
-Keeping the inventory item secure, at a certain temperature, and dry requires some effort.
+Keeping the inventory item secure, stored at a certain temperature, and kept dry requires some effort and can be expensive.
 It is a good idea to keep your carrying costs as low as possible, and you can do that by only ordering the number of goods you need in order to meet demand.
 The trouble is, how do you know how many you need?

-You can calculate the minimum and maximum number of goods to keep on hand by analyzing past sales figures and factoring in seasonal trends.
+Reorder point calculators can be a huge value add when trying to estimate appropriate inventory levels to maintain.
+Essentially, you can calculate the minimum and maximum number of goods to keep on hand by analyzing past sales figures and factoring in seasonal trends.
 Once you come up with a healthy range of stock levels for each of your goods, you can set up auto reorder points, which will let you know when you need to place an order to maintain a healthy number in stock.
 Instead of having to go out into the warehouse and check inventory quantities all the time, you can let your inventory tracking system bring that information to you in the form of detailed reports that show every item that has reached its minimum quantity.
 This is not to say that routine cycle inventory count has no place in warehouse management.
-There are other factors, such as theft and spoilage, to account for, so it is still important to perform cycle counts from time to time.
-But a good inventory tracking system should help you to simplify the process and keep your inventory records as accurate as possible.
+There are other factors, such as theft and spoilage, to account for, so it is still important to perform cycle counts from time to time, but a good inventory tracking system should help you to simplify the process and keep your inventory records as accurate as possible.

-- Eliminate double inventory data entry by integrating with QuickBooks
+- Eliminate double data entry by integrating with QuickBooks and Xero

 - Empower employees to do more with the right inventory management tools